Metering data processing

 en_im

-When a meter is connected downstream of another, it is necessary to subtract the downstream one from the upstream one to avoid double counting.
+When one meter is connected downstream of another, it is necessary to subtract the downstream meter from the upstream meter to avoid double counting.

-The rules are parameterized with the IDs (long hexadecimal number) of each meter and the signs + or -.
+Rules are set up using the IDs (long hexadecimal number) of each meter and the + or - signs.

 Key